TauferLab/NASMo-TiAM/README.md

 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 ## Contact Information
-Please, contact the main developer directly Dr. Ricardo LLamas (rllamas@udel.edu), or the SOMOSPIE PIs, Dr. Michela Taufer (mtaufer@utk.edu) and Dr. Rodrigo Vargas (rvargas@udel.edu).
+Please, contact the main developer directly Dr. Ricardo Llamas (rllamas@udel.edu), or the SOMOSPIE PIs, Dr. Michela Taufer (mtaufer@utk.edu) and Dr. Rodrigo Vargas (rvargas@udel.edu).